NIH-NCPI/anvil_dbt_project/README.md

 ### 4. Inspect the run log(s) and the generated directories for errors.

 ### 5. Manual edits to files.
 Listed at the end of the utils generation script log.
-  - Find in file references to m00m00( there are ~3 of them).
-Replace these with your study_id.
   - Edit the `rootdir/packages.yml` to contain any new models in your source dir.
-  - Edit the `dbt_project.yml` files `profile` if needed.
-The profile should be set to the one set up in the `~/.dbt/profiles.yml`

 ### 6. Test the run script/dbt commands manually.
   - If the data is imported correctly, You should be able to run the source models.